British Rail Class 55: Model Railways

-The first OO gauge model was produced by Hornby Dublo in 2 versions.
-D9012 "Crepello" was the 2 rail version and D9001 "St Paddy" was the 3 rail version.
+The first OO gauge model was produced by Hornby Dublo in two versions.
+D9012 "Crepello" was the two-rail version and D9001 "St Paddy" was the three-rail version.
 The second OO gauge model was produced by Lima, in two versions initially: D9003 "Meld" in BR Green; and 9006 "The Fife & Forfar Yeomanry" in BR Blue.
 The same models were also released in N gauge (1:160 scale), however these did not last very long, as Lima eventually decided to concentrate its British outline output on OO gauge.

 Bachmann have since released a new version of the "Deltic", in both the OO gauge "Branchline" range and their N gauge "Graham Farish" range.
-Bachmann have also produced the "Deltic Prototype" in OO gauge (previously only available as a plastic kit from either Kitmaster or Dapol), however this had been commissioned by Locomotion Models - the model railways arm of the Nation Railway Museum - and was not generally available in model shops.
+Bachmann have also produced the "Deltic Prototype" in OO gauge (previously only available as a plastic kit from either Kitmaster or Dapol), however this had been commissioned by Locomotion Models – the model railways arm of the National Railway Museum – and was not generally available in model shops.
 A "Graham Farish" N gauge model is available, as a stand-alone model, and as part of the "Merseyside Express" train set.

 In 2012 Hornby Railways launched a version of the BR Class 55, which is basic representation of the prototype as part of their Railroad range in BR Blue and BR Green in OO gauge.
 This model was essentially the old Lima tooling with a new chassis.

-Accurascale announced a new range of OO gauge "Deltics", in a wide variety of liveries, which released in summer 2022.
+Accurascale announced a new range of OO gauge "Deltics", in a wide variety of liveries, which were released in summer 2022.

 In February 2023 Hornby announced a new diecast Dublo tooling in OO gauge of the Deltic prototype locomotive, English Electric DP1 'Deltic', fitted with sound (R30297TXS).